For your convenience, our most common customer questions are answered right here.

 Q: What gear is provided?

-A: We provide the waders, wading boots, top of the line fly fishing and spinning gear.
+A: We provide waders, wading boots, top of the line fly fishing and spinning gear.

 Q: Is transportation included?

-A: Transportation is provided from our business to the fishing location.
-We can arrange local pick-up, call for details.
+A: Typically we meet clients boat launch site, however transportation can be provided from our business to the fishing location.
+We can arrange local pick-up if needed, call for details.

 Q: Is catching fish guaranteed?

 A: Catching fish is never guaranteed but I will guarantee I will work my butt off to put you on fish.

 Q: What is the limit of salmon I can keep?